Our invoice templates are professional and sharp. Use them to directly invoice your clients and get paid fast.

 (In Northern Ireland the Work and Families Act will come into effect on the 5th April 2015, having recived Royal Assent in January 2015, and will mirror the rights in England, Scotland and Wales).

 This new Shared Parental Leave (SPL) system is to allow both parents and adopters more flexibility in how they care for their child during the first year after birth / adoption.
 In January 2015 the Government published an ‘online calculator’ so you can work out what maternity, paternity or shared parental pay you may be entitled to – which you can see here.

-Eligible mothers and fathers will be able to share up to 50 weeks’ leave (52 weeks less 2 weeks compulsory maternity leave) to care for their child – less the period that the mother has spent on maternity/adoption leave; and share up to 37 weeks’ shared parental pay (39 weeks less 2 weeks compulsory maternity/adoption pay) – less the pay period the mother has taken.
+Eligible parents will be able to share up to 50 weeks’ leave (52 weeks less 2 weeks compulsory maternity leave) to care for their child – less the period that the mother has spent on maternity/adoption leave; and share up to 37 weeks’ shared parental pay (39 weeks less 2 weeks compulsory maternity/adoption pay) – less the pay period the mother has taken.

 This new statutory right is incredibly complicated for employers and employees – so we try to explain it here as clearly as we can here.

 Regulations came into force on 1st December 2014 – Acas have publications about SPL which you can find links to at the end of this article.
 This means employers may get formal notifications from employees to take the leave from 8 February 2015 and maternity leave curtailment notices from 1st December 2014 (explained below).